MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-skypeforbusiness-admin-center.md

 ## Settings migrated to the new Microsoft Teams & Skype for Business Admin Center

-Your existing settings for General, Email integration, Custom cloud storage, Calls and Meetings, and Messaging in Microsoft Teams will be migrated to the new Microsoft Teams & Skype for Business Admin Center (also known as the new Admin portal) over the next few months.
+Your existing settings for General, Email integration, Custom cloud storage, Calls and Meetings, and Messaging in Microsoft Teams (see image below) will be migrated to the new Microsoft Teams & Skype for Business Admin Center (also known as the new Admin portal) over the next few months.